-1. Checking the Float Level While the SmartCarb® Is Mounted
+1. Checking Float Control While the SmartCarb® Is Mounted

-Due to the variety of applications and differences in fitment between applications, a SmartCarb® on one vehicle may be more or less angled or "tilted" than a SmartCarb® on another vehicle.
-Therefore, checking the fuel level while the SmartCarb® is mounted to the vehicle is recommended only for ballpark or relative measurements.
-SmartCarb Fuel Systems recommends that users remove the Float Bowl and follow steps G. through J. on Page 52 for more acurate float setting measurements and adjustments, if necessary
+A SmartCarb® in one vehicle may be more or less angled or "tilted" than a SmartCarb® in another.
+Checking the fuel level while the SmartCarb® is mounted will only provide ballpark or relative measurements.
+SmartCarb Fuel Systems recommends that users remove the Float Bowl and follow steps G. through J. on Page 53 for more acurate float setting measurements and adjustments, if necessary.